Hollywood and the Serendipity Economy-The Unexpected Chilly Reception to Warner Bros UltraViolet

 The Serendipity Economy is a superset of other economic models.
-Warner Bros recently discovered the effects of serendipity as they rolled out their Digital Entertainment Content Ecosystem consortium developed UltraViolet "digital copy" product for entertainment titles.
+Warner Bros recently discovered The Serendipity Economy’s effects as they rolled out their Digital Entertainment Content Ecosystem consortium developed UltraViolet “digital copy” product for entertainment titles.

-As documented in this Associated Press story (Hollywood flubs movie system launch, miffs users) Warner Bros failed to offer full disclosure on what UltraViolet really was—and even if you argue that they were upfront about the details, those details were unnecessarily complex and confusing.
+As documented in this Associated Press story (Hollywood flubs movie system launch, miffs users), Warner Bros failed to offer full disclosure on what UltraViolet really was—and even if they had been upfront about the details, those details were unnecessarily complex and confusing.

 Warner Bros dropped this product into a network—the entertainment consumer network.
 That network is well-connected and very active.
-Prior to the release of the product, there was no way to ascertain the response of that network to the product.
+Before releasing the product, there was no way to ascertain the response of that network to the product.
 If they conducted traditional panels, then those panels were ill-designed, perhaps skewed toward providing the kind of insight the studio was expecting.
 The real-world isn’t a panel, and the network went to 17 percent negative according to Fizziology, a company that tracks social sentiment about movie releases.
 That may not sound like a lot, but according to the AP writer, the profile for UltraViolet matched that of the worst received movies (3 percent positive and the remainder neutral).

-To explore other issues, it will be useful to examine this event, as it has been reported, through the precepts of the Serendipity Economy.
-(Note, I don’t have first-hand knowledge of what is going on with Warner Bros or the Consortium so this worked example is based on my speculation as a former advisor to various entertainment companies)
+To explore other issues, it will be useful to examine this event, as reported through The Serendipity Economic precepts.
+(Note, I don’t have first-hand knowledge of what is going on with Warner Bros or the Consortium, so this worked example is based on my speculation as a former advisor to various entertainment companies).

 The process of creation is distinct from value realization

-All of that "productive" work to generate the UltraViolet infrastructure, from delivery to DVD distribution, is completely lost is UltraViolet fails.
-Any application of methodology or databases or application development frameworks to make the developers productive is irrelevant, and negative, if the value realization is negative.
+All of that “productive” work to generate the UltraViolet infrastructure, from delivery to DVD distribution, is completely lost if UltraViolet fails.
+Any application of methodology or databases or application development frameworks to make the developers productive is irrelevant and negative if the value realization is negative.

-The bottom-line here comes that the investment in technology, no matter how well considered, nor how professionally executed, can overcome a bad idea.
-All of that "productivity" is lost except as experience to those in development, and that creates its own serendipitous profile because if in this case, UltraViolet doesn’t succeed, those programmers have no idea, at this time, where or how this experience will inform their future value or opportunities.
+The bottom-line: investment in technology, no matter how well-considered, nor how professionally executed, can overcome a bad idea.
+All of that “productivity” is lost except as experience to those in development, and that creates its own serendipitous profile because if, as in this case, UltraViolet doesn’t succeed, those programmers have no idea, at this time, where or how this experience will inform their future value or opportunities.

 Value realization is displaced in time from the act that initiated the value

-With social media, there can be a delay between the initiation of an idea and the ultimate realization of value.
-Any realization of UltraViolet’s value would be achieved through the release of the product and increases in sales or reduction in piracy, or both.
+With social media, there can be a delay between initiating an idea and the ultimate realization of value.
+Any realization of UltraViolet’s value would be achieved by releasing the product and increases in sales or reduction in piracy, or both.
 When the coders delivered their system, it would be months before they knew if that effort paid off or not.
 In the meantime, some moved one, others went into maintenance mode, and perhaps most telling, some probably went into next release mode.
-Because in industrial age thinking, the production line can be continuously improved – unfortunately in the Serendipity Economy we don’t even know if a new product will have any value in the market—so value realization may be eventually be negative.
+An industrial age production line can be continuously improved–unfortunately, in the Serendipity Economy, we don’t even know if a new product will have any value in the market—so value realization may eventually prove negative.
 At this point, all we have are initial reactions.
-What Warner Bros and the consortium do next has a bearing on when value may be realized.
+What Warner Bros and the consortium do next has a bearing on when the value may be realized.

 The measure of value requires external validation

 I am sure that somewhere in the financial records of Warner Bros., some technology advocate painted a strong financial case for UltraViolet as a differentiator in the market, and a way to decrease costs associated with piracy, at minimum, if not a way to increase sales of DVDs and Blu-Rays – but I’m guessing it was both.
-What they didn’t do was admit that they couldn’t know the value of this technology until it entered the market, and some external validation was taken.
-Thus, with decades worth of financial projections and dozens-upon-dozens of spreadsheets and investments in other technology, the verdict on UltraViolet is rendered not be internal processes, but by a company called Fizziology.
+They didn’t admit the opacity of the technology’s value until it entered the market, leading to some external validation.
+Thus, with decades worth of financial projections and dozens-upon-dozens of spreadsheets and investments in other technologies, the verdict on UltraViolet is rendered not by internal processes but by a company called Fizziology.
 And that might not be the right external validation.
 Read on…

 Value is not fixed, and cannot be forecasted

-UltraViolet, in aggregate may look like a failure.
+UltraViolet, in aggregate, may look like a failure.
 It may not be.
 The naysayers are as guilty as Warner Bros understanding the effects of serendipity.
-Countries, business situations or some consumers may decide they like UltraViolet.
+Countries, business situations, or some consumers may decide they like UltraViolet.
 It is probably too soon to know if UltraViolet is dead or not.
 It may appear so, but technology is not a movie.
 Microsoft has shown that time and again with technology that they doggedly stand behind against initial poor reception.
-Windows 7 wouldn’t be shipping if Microsoft hadn’t quickly adapted to issues with Windows 1.0 and 2.0-2.11 – leading eventually to the rather popular Windows 3.1, which gave them enough credibility in the market to create Windows NT, Windows 2000 and eventually Windows 98 and XP.
+Windows 7 wouldn’t be shipping if Microsoft hadn’t quickly adapted to issues with Windows 1.0 and 2.0-2.11 – leading eventually to the rather popular Windows 3.1, which gave them enough credibility in the market to create Windows NT, Windows 2000, and eventually Windows 98 and XP.
 So the jury is out on UltraViolet.
-Remember Fizziology’s feedback was primarily neutral.
-A death knell to a movie, but perhaps no so bad for a technology.
-If the market is about advocacy only, then this is really bad, and that is what movies want: instant word-of-mouth advocates to drive viewers into theaters opening weekend.
+Remember, Fizziology’s feedback was primarily neutral.
+A death knell to a movie, but perhaps not so bad for technology.
+If the market is about advocacy only, then this isn’t good.
+What do filmmakers want?
+Instant word-of-mouth advocates that drive viewers into theaters opening weekend.
 But technology usually has a much slower and more serendipitous adoption curve.

 Looking at a network in the present cannot anticipate either its potential for value or any actual value it may produce